Soviet Union during the Iran–Iraq War: Logistics

 The Iraqis made logistic oversupply a key operational principle.
 They operated on the Soviet system of "supply push", rather than the American system of "demand pull".
 Iraqi forces at the front were given massive ammunition stocks and war reserves.
-That was necessary because of their Soviet-style extremely heavy artillery bombardments.
+That was necessary because of their Soviet-style, extremely heavy artillery bombardments.

 "By the end of 1982, Iraq had been resupplied with new Soviet materiel, and the ground war entered a new phase.
 Iraq used newly acquired T-55 tanks and T-62 tanks, BM-21 Stalin Organ rocket launchers, and Mi-24 helicopter gunships to prepare a Soviet-type three-line defense, replete with obstacles, minefields, and fortified positions."

 The Iraqi Army had about 200,000 men under arms in September 1980, with another 250,000 in the reserves.
 It was equipped with almost 3,000 Soviet-built tanks, including about 100 T-72s, 2,500 armored fighting vehicles (AFVs), and about 1,000 tubes of artillery.
-The tank force was a mixture of T-34/55/62s and PT-76s of Soviet origin and some 100 French AMX-30's, of which more were on order.
-Mechanized forces included Soviet BTR 50/60/152s, and BMPs, French Panhards and British Ferrets.
+The tank force was a mixture of Soviet T-34/55/62s and PT-76s, plus some 100 French AMX-30s, with more on order.
+Mechanized forces included Soviet BTR-50/60/152s and BMPs, French Panhards, and British Ferrets.

 Naval warfare

-The Iraqi Navy was largely ineffective due to a poor state of training and inadequate Soviet weaponry.
+The Iraqi Navy was largely ineffective due to poor training and inadequate Soviet weaponry.
 Most of the Osa class missile boats were at the lowest level of training and readiness for operations.

 Chemical warfare

 A raw, redacted CIA report suggested that the Iraqis used Soviet chemical defense equipment.
 All units in the Iraqi army had some chemical defense capability, using principally Soviet equipment.
-The basic vehicle-mounted system was composed of: "BBAR" and "RCH 469" chemical attack detectors; "GSP12" chemical concentration measuring device; a small chemical laboratory; night flares and flags to signal the direction of attack.
+The basic vehicle-mounted system consisted of: "BBAR" and "RCH 469" chemical attack detectors; a "GSP12" chemical concentration measuring device; a small chemical laboratory; and night flares and flags to signal the direction of attack.

 Iraqi army units of approximately 3,000 men had a 20-man chemical defense unit assigned.
-This unit was equipped with two "R469" chemical attack detectors; one RS-19, RS-12, or RS-14 vehicle for decontaminating weapons, buildings and roads; and two "DDA" vehicles for decontaminating soldiers.
-Smaller-units had one-man chemical defense units with a Soviet chemical attack detector and a German Kärcher pressure washer for decontaminating soldiers.
+This unit was equipped with two "R469" chemical attack detectors; one RS-19, RS-12, or RS-14 vehicle for decontaminating weapons, buildings, and roads; and two "DDA" vehicles for decontaminating soldiers.
+Smaller units had one-man chemical defense units with a Soviet chemical attack detector and a German Kärcher pressure washer for decontaminating soldiers.

 Individual soldiers had Soviet gas masks, and one of three types of chemical defense suits.
 "Number one" suits, which gave the greatest protection, were used only by chemical units.
 "Number two" suits covered the torso, hands and legs (in addition to the gas masks), and the "Number three" suits issued to troops consisted of long gloves.
 All received Yugoslav first-aid packets with two atropine injectors, "tablets for nuclear radiation", and two bottles for spot-cleaning unknown chemicals.